-- (i) the Company will comply with the conditions attached to them; and - (ii) the grant will be received.
+(i) the Group will comply with the conditions attached to them; and

+(ii) the grant will be received.

-Government grants related to revenue are recognised on a systematic basis in the statement of profit and loss over the periods necessary to match them with the related costs which they are intended to compensate.
+Government grants related to revenue are recognised on a systematic basis in the consolidated statement of profit and loss over the periods necessary to match them with the related costs which they are intended to compensate.
 Such grants are deducted in reporting the related expense.
 When the grant relates to an asset, it is recognized as income over the expected useful life of the asset.

-Where the Company receives non-monetary grants, the asset is accounted for on the basis of its acquisition cost.
+Where the Group receives non-monetary grants, the asset is accounted for on the basis of its acquisition cost.
 In case a non-monetary asset is given free of cost it is recognised at a fair value.
-When loan or similar assistance are provided by the government or related institutions, with an interest rate below the current applicable market rate, the effect of this favourable interest is recognized as government grant.
+When loan or similar assistance are provided by government or related institutions, with an interest rate below the current applicable market rate, the effect of this favorable interest is recognized as government grant.
 The loan or assistance is initially recognized and measured at fair value and the government grant is measured as the difference between the initial carrying value of the loan and the proceeds received.
-A repayment of government grant is accounted for as a change in accounting estimate.
-Repayment of grant is recognised by reducing the deferred income balance, if any and the rest of the amount is charged to statement of profit and loss.
+A repayment of government grant is accounting estimate.
+Repayment of a grant is recognised by reducing the deferred income balance, if any and the rest of the amount is charged to statement of profit and loss.

-(xx) Dividend and dividend distribution tax
+(xix) Dividend and dividend distribution tax